GRousselet/teaching/19-bordeaux/README.md

 This workshop provides an introduction to statistical assessment of data using robust estimators, techniques to build confidence intervals such as the percentile bootstrap, and detailed graphical representations.
 The philosophy underpinning the workshop is described in these articles:

 Rousselet, Guillaume A., John J. Foxe, and J. Paul Bolam.
 2016.
 ‘A Few Simple Steps to Improve the Description of Group Results in Neuroscience’.
-European Journal of Neuroscience 44 (9): 2647–51. [pdf](https://doi.org/10.1111/ejn.13400) [preprint]() [reproducibility package]() .
+European Journal of Neuroscience 44 (9): 2647–51. [pdf](https://doi.org/10.1111/ejn.13400) [reproducibility package](https://figshare.com/articles/A_few_simple_steps_to_improve_the_description_of_group_results_in_neuroscience/3806487) .

 Rousselet, Guillaume A., Cyril R. Pernet, and Rand R. Wilcox.
 2017.
-‘Beyond Differences in Means: Robust Graphical Methods to Compare Two Groups in Neuroscience’. [pdf]() [preprint](https://doi.org/10.1101/121079) [reproducibility package]().
+‘Beyond Differences in Means: Robust Graphical Methods to Compare Two Groups in Neuroscience’. [pdf](https://www.ncbi.nlm.nih.gov/pubmed/28544058) [preprint](https://doi.org/10.1101/121079) [reproducibility package](https://figshare.com/articles/Modern_graphical_methods_to_compare_two_groups_of_observations/4055970).

 The main topics include: